 - are disrupting your daily life

-For some people, their PTSD symptoms may start months, or even years after the trauma, but it’s never too late to get help.
-If you have PTSD, you can get treatment – you don’t have to live with your symptoms forever.
+For some people, their PTSD and C-PTSD symptoms may start months, or even years after the trauma (particularly if it was a repeated or sustained trauma like childhood abuse or domestic abuse), but it’s never too late to get help.
+If you have PTSD or C-PTSD, you can get treatment – you don’t have to live with your symptoms forever.

 How do I know if I have PTSD?

-The only way to know for sure, and get a formal diagnosis of PTSD is to talk to a medical professional.
+The only way to know for sure, and get a formal diagnosis is to talk to a medical professional.

 In the UK, this usually begins with a trip to your GP.
 They will ask about your symptoms, how you’ve been feeling, and perhaps ask a little about your trauma (if you feel comfortable discussing it).

-Your GP will be mindful of PTSD if you’ve experienced a trauma and have:
+Your GP will be mindful of PTSD and C-PTSD if you’ve experienced trauma and have: